Life in Maine

 The largest in central Maine, Bangor, is the third-largest city in the state.
 Bangor’s beautiful four-season climate, close-knit community, and nationally recognized public school system make it a wonderful place to live, work, and raise a family.
 In Bangor, you can enjoy the finest urban living and outdoor enjoyment.
 New England has to offer.

 GET TO KNOW BANGOR ACTIVITIES

 Would you enjoy concerts by national artists next to the beautiful Penobscot River?
-How about fine dining made with locally sourced fresh ingredients?
-The Bangor area has craft breweries offering locally made beer, as well as intimate restaurants, all making great venues to hang out with friends.
-If you prefer gathering your own ingredients and preparing delicious meals, the area offers many seasonal pick-your-own farms and numerous farmers markets.
+How about fine dining made with locally-sourced fresh ingredients?
+The Bangor area has craft breweries offering locally made beer and intimate restaurants, all making great venues to hang out with friends.
+If you prefer gathering your own ingredients and preparing delicious meals, the area offers many seasonal pick-your-own farms and numerous farmers’ markets.

 Acadia National Park, the most visited National Park east of the Mississippi, is just an hour’s drive from Bangor.
 Maine’s coastal communities make for a wonderful day trip or weekend away.
 Hoping to explore northern Maine’s beauty?
 The Katahdin Woods and Waters National Monument is less than a two-hour drive north, offering breathtaking scenery and natural beauty.

 Bangor International Airport can have you in the Big Apple in under an hour for an exhilarating weekend or to places far and wide around the globe.
 Maine’s largest city, Portland, is 2 hours south.
 For you sports fans, Boston is less than 4 hours away for some Red Sox baseball or New England Patriot’s football.

-Bangor and the surrounding communities have some of the highest rated schools in the state including Christian and private elementary and high schools.
-Higher educations is also at our fingertips as Bangor is home to Husson University, a private university, while University of Maine’s flagship campus in Orono is just 15 minutes away.
+Bangor and the surrounding communities have some of the highest rated schools in the state, including Christian and private elementary and high schools.
+Higher education is also at your fingertips.
+Bangor is home to Husson University, a private university, while the University of Maine’s flagship campus in Orono is 15 minutes away.

 Housing is very affordable here.
 In the Bangor area, you can choose to live in town, by a river, stream, pond, or lake, and still be within a short distance to your place of work.